marijnh/Eloquent-JavaScript/15_event.md

 so that they're separated by at least a certain length of ((time)) but want to fire them _during_ a series of events, not just afterward.
-For example, we might want to respond to `"mousemove"` events by showing the current coordinates of the mouse, but only every 250 milliseconds.
+For example, we might want to respond to `"mousemove"` events by showing the current coordinates of the mouse but only every 250 milliseconds.

 ```{lang: "text/html"}
 <script>